textadventures/quest/docs/quest5_7.md

 There is now a JS.setCss junction that takes an element name and a set of CSS stylings.
 This will make changing styles much easier (though the above will mean it should rarely be necessary).

-There is an option to hide the save button in the web player (it does not stop players saving via the command bar).
+There is an option to hide the save button in the web player (it does not stop players saving, for example via the command bar).

+You can now set the width and colour of exits for the map grid (see [here](http://textadventures.co.uk/forum/quest/topic/hyy-yxu7tewpc4_s_obr6g/changing-map-hallway-colors-solved).